 8. Castelo de S. Jorge – Best Sunset of Lisbon

-In the afternoon make your way back to Lisbon for a memorable sunset at one of the city’s landmarks.
-Castelo de S. Jorge in the Alfama district is a castle on the highest hill of the city offering a 360-degree view.
+In the afternoon, make your way back to Lisbon for a memorable sunset at one of the city’s landmarks.
+Castelo de S. Jorge in the Alfama district is a castle on the city’s highest hill offering a 360-degree view.

 Day 3 – Cascais and Belem